jimahlstrom/HL2IOBoard/README.md

   * i2c_slave_handler.c

 This contains the I2C interrupt handler that is called for I2C reads and writes.
-Since it must return quickly, it mostly sets global variables that you can test in a loop in your Pico program.
+Since it must return quickly, it mostly sets registers and global variables that you can test in a loop in your Pico program.
 When it receives the Tx frequency, it sets new_tx_freq to the frequency and new_tx_fcode to the corresponding frequency code.
 It also uses firmware_version_major and firmware_version_minor, and you must set these in your Pico program.